elasekness/BMS-bioinformatics/README.md

 Perform de novo assemblies of the Wuhan-1 SARS-CoV-2 dataset and compare the results.

 ### Tutorial 4
-Perform an RNA-Seq analysis of S. aureus N315 exposed to the antibiotic daptomycin.
+Perform an RNA-Seq analysis of <i>Staphylococcus aureus</i> N315 exposed to the antibiotic daptomycin.

 ### Tutorial 5
 Learn to code in Python.